jaydenwu17/jaydenwu17.github.io/index.md

 # News
 **2020/11**--Our paper on robot imagination of containability affordance has been accepted to RA-L!
 Paper link [here](https://ieeexplore.ieee.org/document/9269438).
+Code is available [here](https://github.com/hongtaowu67/container_imagine).
+Data can be download from [here](https://www.dropbox.com/s/fpnxhigttq06w1w/contain_imagine_data_RAL2021.zip?dl=0).

 **2020/10**--Our paper on efficient reinforcement learning is featured on [JHU HUB](https://hub.jhu.edu/2020/10/26/positive-reinforcement-for-robots/).
 Check it out!